 Pride of Baltimore, Inc. is celebrating 40 years of Pride in Baltimore with their inaugural Spring Sailabration on Thursday, April 27, 2017, from 6 to 9 p.m. at the Baltimore Museum of Industry (BMI), 1415 Key Highway.

-Pride friends and family, and local business leaders will come together on the waterfront to celebrate 40 years of Pride.
-Midshipmen from the United States Naval Academy will welcome guests with a sword arch.
-Inside, guests will enjoy live music by The Eastport Oyster Boys, heavy hors d’oeuvres and drinks from local establishments, both a live and a silent auction, and great company.
+Pride friends and family, as well as local business leaders, will come together on the waterfront to celebrate 40 years of Pride.
+Guests will enjoy live music by The Eastport Oyster Boys, heavy hors d’oeuvres and drinks from local establishments, both a live and a silent auction, and great company.
 Pride II will be docked outside of the BMI open for guests to board for a deck tour.

 40 Years of Pride in Baltimore: The Story